 This motivating course introduces first year agriculture students to the basics of agriculture.
 Instruction will include animal production of swine, dairy, beef and poultry.
 Instruction also includes animal nutrition, animal selection and animal breeding.
 Students will be introduced to careers in agriculture, leadership skills offered through FFA, including their "Supervised Agriculture Experience" projects (SAEP) and the importance of record keeping.
 FFA will be an exciting component of this agriculture class.
-FFA dues are required for membership.
 Students have the opportunity to compete on Career Development Event teams.